gnicol/GitSwarm/perforce_swarm/doc-ce/integration/bitbucket.md

 your Bitbucket account.

 To enable the Bitbucket OmniAuth provider, you must register your application with Bitbucket.
-Bitbucket will generate an application ID and secret key for you to use.
+Bitbucket generates an application ID and secret key for you to use.

 1. Sign in to Bitbucket.